Leonardo DiCaprio's Girlfriend Camila Morrone Claps Back at Hateful Relationship Comments

 "A love like this," Morrone wrote alongside the pictures.

 Bacall and Bogart—like Morrone, 22, and DiCaprio, 44, had over a 20-year age gap between them.
-Defying their critics at the time, Bacall and Bogart wed in 1945 and welcomed two kids together.
-The couple stayed together until his passing in 1957.
+In 1945, Bacall and Bogart said "I do," defying their critics at the time.
+The couple, who had two kids together, were married for almost 12 years before his passing.

 After seeing Morrone's post, many social media users left hateful comments on her Instagram.